angelah1020/relief-ready/knowledge_base.md

-# Relief Ready Application: AI Knowledge Base
+# Relief Ready Application: Knowledge Base

-## 🚀 About Relief Ready
+## About Relief Ready

 Relief Ready is a mobile application designed to help households prepare for natural disasters.
 Our mission is to provide a simple, intuitive, and personalized way for you to create, track, and manage your emergency preparedness plans and supplies.
 The app gives you a clear picture of your readiness level, provides actionable steps to improve it, and offers real-time alerts and information when a disaster strikes.